allegro/turnilo/docs/configuration-cluster.md

 ## Overview

-It is easy to start using Turnilo with Druid by pointing it at your Druid cluster: `turnilo --druid broker_host:broker_port` Turnilo will automatically introspect your Druid cluster and figure out available datasets.
+It is easy to start using Turnilo with Druid by pointing it at your Druid cluster: `turnilo connect-druid broker_host:broker_port`
+Turnilo will automatically introspect your Druid cluster and figure out available datasets.

 Turnilo can be configured with a *config* YAML file.
 While you could write one from scratch it is recommended to let